-NexBank Certificates of Deposit earn at some great rates, especially its 3-month CD.
-NexBank requires a pretty high opening deposit of $10,000.
-CD balances must max out at $240,000.
+NexBank certificates of deposit earn at some great rates, including its 3-month CD.
+NexBank requires a pretty high opening deposit of $10,000 for its CDs, and balances max out at $240,000.
 The penalty for an early withdrawal will equal one month’s worth of interest.

 In addition to its CDs and other personal deposit accounts, NexBank focuses largely on commercial banking, mortgage banking and institutional services.
 It was established in 1934 and is based in Dallas.

-With competitive rates on all its Certificates, the Bethpage FCU 3-Month Certificate is no exception.
-It’s the last rate on our list in the 2% range.
+With competitive rates on all its Certificates, the Bethpage Federal Credit Union 3-Month Certificate is no exception.
 Plus, you only need $50 to open an account, so it’s easier to get started.
 The penalty for an early withdrawal from this account is 90 days’ worth of dividends on the principal amount withdrawn.